 Stay Consistent – It’s consistency with exercise that will get you great results.
 So, if you find yourself skipping your trip to the gym, find ways to add exercise into your day at work.
 So simply taking a walk at lunch can combat afternoon slumps in energy and focus.
 If you combine your walk with a meal replacement shake, like Herbalife Formula 1, you are getting a convenient meal while getting some exercise.
 Doing a little something each day is better than one big trip to the gym each week.
 Being active every day is the best way to promote sustainable body composition change.

 Stretch and Lift – Ensure you’re moving your muscles and joints through their full range of motion each day by performing simple stretches which will help reduce injuries.
+If you deal with joint pain there are some great natural remedies here, on this post at healthyone.org.
 Do some dynamic stretching before exercising, then try simple squats, lunges, push-ups and eventually progress to using weights, then finish with some static stretching.
 Ideally, you need both resistance exercise and aerobic exercise to keep your body operating at its peak.